gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 		}
 	}
 ```
-* The willset however does not seem to check on the init, if I put 33 there, it will just work and put 33 there\
+- The willset however does not seem to check on the init, if I put 33 there, it will just work and put 33 there\

 ###Garbage collection (See GarbageTown example)
-* The deinit will be called if all references are lost to a certain instance
+- The deinit will be called if all references are lost to a certain instance
-* The deinit will not be called if there are circular references (Person has 0..* assets, Asset has 0..1 person).
+- The deinit will not be called if there are circular references (Person has 0..* assets, Asset has 0..1 person).
 Setting one of the items to nil will not toggle the deinit.
 Even if you reset the person and the asset var (the temporary one created to insert into the person), since the reference is still in the original person the count stays > 0.
 This is due to the strong reference principle in Swift.
 By adding a ref in the asset to the person, the person reference count will be incremented with 1 (meaning that if the main var is deallocated, the counter still > 0)
-* In swift you can flag a reference as weak, meaning this will not increment the count.
+- In swift you can flag a reference as weak, meaning this will not increment the count.
 In the asset/person case, the asset will have a weak var to the person since we do not want to keep the assets alive if the person is deallocated (due to the 0..1 relation between asset and person).
 ```swift
     weak var owner : Person?;
 ```
-* weak references can only be var and is always optional (to allow setting nil and deallocate)
+- weak references can only be var and is always optional (to allow setting nil and deallocate)
-* Be aware that if you set references yourself (so manually assigning the owner to the asset), the the owner is nilled at the moment the var of the owner is set to nil (since the reference count = 0 when deallocating that one), this might yield surprising results if you are not expecting this.
+- Be aware that if you set references yourself (so manually assigning the owner to the asset), the the owner is nilled at the moment the var of the owner is set to nil (since the reference count = 0 when deallocating that one), this might yield surprising results if you are not expecting this.
 Exposing the weak references therefor might not always be desirable.
-* Please be aware that the self reference can also cause issues when used in a closure, this links self to the other object causing a circular reference.
+- Please be aware that the self reference can also cause issues when used in a closure, this links self to the other object causing a circular reference.
+- Reference count cannot be requested by hand (or at least not via a trivial way), this is partially due to Swift being allowed to get creative with the counts and assign stuff when he likes.
+You can however use the isKnownUniquelyReferenced(item) function to see if you are the only one referencing elements at a given momen.

 ###Event handlers
-* You can use typealias to define a function signature to make events more readable
+- You can use typealias to define a function signature to make events more readable
-* After defining the event alias you can make a variable of that type (and set it to nil if required)
+- After defining the event alias you can make a variable of that type (and set it to nil if required)
-* The variable with the event type can be called as function (with a nil-propagation call)
+- The variable with the event type can be called as function (with a nil-propagation call)
 ```swift
     typealias NetWorthChanged = (Double) -> Void;
 	var netWorthChangedHandler: NetWorthChanged? = nil;